 There is an access to the Contact Us form within each FAQ item.
 As we are currently experiencing a large number of requests, you are strongly recommended to read the FAQs of your subject matter or to search the website for your inquiry before contacting us.

-The application is made through the One-stop shop .
-When the area of operation is limited to one Member State the applicant chooses the safety certification body responsible for issuing the safety certificate, to be either the Agency or the national safety authority for the Member State.
-In all cases where an area of operation covers more than one Member State the safety certification body is the Agency.
+Where an area of operation covers more than one Member State the safety certification body is always the Agency.
+When the area of operation is limited to one Member State the applicant can choose the safety certification body responsible for issuing the safety certificate.
+In this case it can be either the Agency or the national safety authority for the Member State.
+In all cases the applicant submits its application through the one-stop shop.

 Where the applicant has a choice of safety certification body and has made its selection, the applicant is not able to change its choice unless the initial application is terminated and the applicant triggers a new application to the other safety certification body.
 In such a case, the applicant has to restart the whole safety certification process from the beginning.

 The safety certification body is required to carry out a completeness check of the application within one month, and to make a decision no later than four months after acknowledging the file is complete.
 This time scale may be extended if the assessment has to be suspended.
 The time scale for a suspension is agreed with the applicant and the national safety authorities concerned with the area of operation and is proportionate to the difficulty of providing the information requested.

 If the application is for an area of operation limited to one Member State and the national safety authority is the safety certification body then the provisions for language in the relevant national legal framework apply.
 The language policy should be indicated in the application guide produced by that national safety authority.